 The proposed course would serve as an ACCT elective which could be used to satisfy 3 hours of the required ACCT electives needed by ACCT majors.
-Emerging "hot" topics can be explored in a detailed fashion to enhance the academic preparation of ACCT majors.
-The course is designed to be taken by ACCT majors.
+Emerging "hot" topics can be explored in a detailed fashion to enhance the

 B. How does it relate to other work being offered by your department?
 Is there an overlap with other courses in the department?